Last updated on March 31st, 2019 at 02:00 am

 Nothing is ever completely risk free, but paramotoring is considered very safe.
-You're generally more likely to die travelling to the airfield in your car, than you are flying a paramotor.
+You're generally, and statistically more likely to die travelling to the airfield in your car, than you are flying a paramotor.

-As you've read in this article, accidents have happened, but it's rarely, and maybe never because of equipment failure.
-Pilot error is the main cause of paramotoring accidents.
+As you've just read in this article, accidents have happened, but it's rarely, and maybe never because of equipment failure.
+Pilot error is the number one cause of paramotoring accidents.

 If you go out to fly by yourself, early on a still morning, or on a calm evening, the conditions will be perfect.
-And if you follow all of the advice in this article before and during each flight, you'll be pretty damn safe.
+If you follow all of the advice in this article before and during each flight, you'll be pretty damn safe.

-If the thought of paramotoring makes you anxious, or if you really want to try but you have a fear of flying, check out This post.
+If the mere thought of paramotoring makes you anxious, or if you really want to try paramotoring but you have a fear of flying, check out This post.

 Find out whether paramotoring is safer than paragliding > HERE.